Have you ever given your order at a fast food drive-through, only to be asked, "Would you like fries with that?"

 Sleazy sales reps will try to upsell everyone and anyone -- regardless of whether or not the customer actually needs the additional service -- but when you focus primarily on your customer's experience and goals, upselling benefits both you and your customer tremendously.

-Check out eight strategies for identifying upselling opportunities that are mutually beneficial below to help get you started -- before you pass a customer over to a sales rep.
+Check out these nine strategies for identifying upselling opportunities that are mutually beneficial below to help get you started -- before you pass a customer over to a sales rep.

 Before you can attempt to sell additional value to your customer, you need to have a firm grasp on what kind of success is important to them.
 Early in your relationship, you should set aside time to sit down and discuss what your customer wants to gain from using your product or service.
 Explore not only the immediate goals, but also the customer's larger, long-term plans.